 In This Article

-Lipase is an enzyme that helps your body break down fats so the intestine can easily absorb them.
+Lipase is an enzyme that helps your body digest fats so the intestine can easily absorb them.
 The pancreas produces most of this enzyme.1

 Excessive levels of lipase in the body may indicate a swollen pancreas—a medical condition known as pancreatitis.2

-“The lipase test is most often used for the diagnosis of acute pancreatitis, a life-threatening condition that may lead to sudden death if left untreated.
-Other conditions where a lipase test is useful are in the diagnosis of Crohn's disease, celiac disease, and cystic fibrosis,” says our in-house expert Dr. Rizza Mira.
+“The lipase test is most often used to diagnose acute pancreatitis, a life-threatening condition that may lead to sudden death if left untreated.
+Other conditions where lipase testing is useful diagnosing Crohn's disease, celiac disease, and cystic fibrosis,” says our in-house expert Dr. Rizza Mira.

 The pancreas is an organ the size of your fist behind your stomach.
 It makes pancreatic juices, called enzymes, during digestion to help break down specific food components.
 An example of this is lipase–an enzyme that breaks down fats in the body.